actuator

 One could get carried away with this with oven timers and such.

-Thermocouples could be used here but they require opamps and cooking gust doesn't require that precise of a temperature accuracy.
+Thermocouples could be used here but they require OpAmps and cooking gust doesn't require that precise of a temperature accuracy.

 I will look at positive temperature coefficient sensors such as platinum or copper types.
 If a sensor resistance of about 1KOhm were used these could be more rugged than the diode sensors.

 The lower diode is the temperature sensor.
 It probably should have a glass case to take the temperature.
 OK, I know 350F is way above the normal operating temperature of semiconductors, but it works in this case.
 You will need to mount the sensor inside the oven and make connections with high temperature wire.
-I have some 30 gauge twisted pair wire wrap wire that has Kynar, (?), insulation.
+I have some 30 gauge twisted pair wire wrap wire that has Kynar, (?sp), insulation.
 I twisted and crimped this to the diode to make a good mechanical connection.
 I also added solder.
 The solder may melt but still makes a good electrical contact.

 Other diodes may be used such as the emitter base junction of a power transistor.